Agegraphic dark energy from entropy of the anti-de Sitter black hole: Evolution of Universe

+The left panel of Figure~\ref{Fig1} illustrates the evolution of $\Omega_{de}$ for different parameter combinations $(b^{2}, \alpha)$.
+As the redshift decreases, $\Omega_{de}$ asymptotically approaches $1$, regardless of the initial parameter choices.
+This behavior indicates that the late-time dominance of dark energy is an attractor solution in the ADEADS model, implying that ADEADS dominates the late-time evolution of the universe.
+The right panel of Figure~\ref{Fig1} shows the evolution of $\Omega_{r}$, $\Omega_{m}$, and $\Omega_{de}$; the solid line denotes the case for the best-fit values, while the dashed line represents the case for $b^{2}=0.2, \alpha=2.5$.
+The curves successfully reproduce the standard succession of cosmic eras, from early radiation domination to matter domination, and finally to the dark energy-dominated epoch.
+This evolution confirms the model's consistency with the entire cosmic history.

+Figure~\ref{Fig2} illustrates the evolution of $\xi$ as a function of redshift $z$, demonstrating that $\xi>0$ across the entire cosmic history.
+Both panels show that $\xi$ emerges from $0$ in the early universe, undergoes a characteristic peak, and subsequently decays back to $0$ in the future.
+The left panel, with a logarithmic scale in $\ln(1+z)$, effectively captures the long-term behavior across all epochs, while the right panel's linear scale in $1+z$ offers a clear view of the evolution of $\xi$ in the more recent universe.

+The left panel of Figure~\ref{Fig3} indicates that ADEADS behaves as quintessence: $\omega_{de}$ starts at $-1$, evolves away from it, and eventually approaches $-1$ again, mimicking a cosmological constant at late times.
+The right panel of Figure~\ref{Fig3} demonstrates that late-time acceleration is realized, with a viable transition redshift ($0.48\leq z_{t} <1$), for both of our best-fit values and cases using the Planck 2018 result as initial conditions with $b^{2}=0.2,0.4,0.6,0.8$.
+In addition, for the case of the best-fit values, the deceleration parameter $q$ deviates significantly from the other cases at $z>6$, i.e., in the early universe.

-Thus, based on the above results, as both $q$ and $\omega_{de}$ approach $-1$, the current cosmic acceleration occurs naturally, with ADEADS mimicking a cosmological constant.
-Eventually, the universe evolves into a phase described by the standard $\Lambda$CDM model, and the whole evolution of the universe can be described by this model, as is shown in the right panel of Fig.~(\ref{Fig1}).
+Overall, as both $q$ and $\omega_{de}$ asymptotically approach $-1$, the ADEADS model naturally explains the present cosmic acceleration, reproduces a $\Lambda$CDM-like late-time phase, and provides a consistent description of the universe's full evolutionary history, as is shown in the right panel of Figure~\ref{Fig1}.

-\section{Hubble diagram}
+\section{Hubble Diagram}

-In the previous section, we have analyzed the evolution of the universe in ADEADS model for some cases.
-Whether these cases can be supported by the Hubble observational data is investigated in this section.
-To achieve this objective, we present the evolutionary curves of the Hubble parameter $H$ in Fig.~(\ref{Fig3z}), where the error bars correspond to the observational Hubble parameter data~\cite{Akhlaghi2018, Cao2021}, and the black line denotes the standard $\Lambda$CDM model.
-This figure shows that although the evolutionary curves of the Hubble parameter $H$ in ADEADS model for these special cases slightly depart from the standard $\Lambda$CDM model, they are in good agreement with observations.
-An increased $b^{2}$ requires a decreased $\alpha$ to be consistent with the observations.
+In the previous section, we analyzed the universe's evolution in the ADEADS model for selected parameter sets.
+Here, we test their consistency with Hubble observational data.
+Figure~\ref{Fig3z} presents the evolution of the Hubble parameter $H(z)$, where the error bars correspond to observational measurements~\cite{Akhlaghi2018, Cao2021}.
+The black solid line represents the evolutionary curves produced by the best-fit values, which overlaps with the black dashed line representing the standard $\Lambda$CDM model.
+For the cases that adopt the Planck 2018 results as initial conditions, the predicted curves deviate slightly from the $\Lambda$CDM model while remaining in good agreement with the data.
+Furthermore, consistency with observations requires that a larger value of $b^{2}$ be compensated by a smaller value of $\alpha$.